cisco/mindmeld/docs/source/userguide/getting_started.rst

 Right now the notebook contains only one empty code cell, labeled “In [1]:”.
 Try typing ``print("Hello world!")`` in the cell, and click on the play button or press Shift-Enter.
 This sends the current cell to this notebook’s python kernel, which runs it and returns the output.
-The result is displayed below the cell, and since we reached the end of the notebook, a new cell is automatically created.
+The result is displayed below the cell.
+Since we reached the end of the notebook, a new cell is automatically created after cell execution.
 Go through the User Interface Tour from Jupyter’s Help menu to learn the basics.

 You are now ready to begin training and evaluating machine learning models for your application.